Research Methods, Measurement and Evaluation

-Current and Past Funded Research Projects
+Current and Past Funded Research Projects (selected)

 2012-2018.
 Co-Investigator: Evaluation Methodology and Statistics.
 Grant to study, develop and disseminate a model of Intensive Supportive Housing for Families.
 Children’s Bureau, Administration for Children, Youth and Families (ACF), U.S. Department of Health and Human Services ($5 million to CT Dept of Children and Families, $1.1 million to UConn PI: Anne Farrell).